sreejith1234/LEUKapparel/README.md

-# Leuk Apparel
+# Leuk Apparels

 ## Project info

-High-quality clothing manufacturer providing the best quality, top-notch apparel.
+High-quality clothing manufacturer providing the best quality, top-notch apparels.

 ## How can I edit this code?